mishamolnar/taxi-service-project/README.md

 ### Hello, this is my project taxi service project for taxi drivers of taxi service.
 ![img_1.png](img_1.png)

+Using this [link](https://taxi-service-2.herokuapp.com/drivers/add) you can see all the features of the program, first [register a driver](https://taxi-service-2.herokuapp.com/drivers/add), then [log in](https://taxi-service-2.herokuapp.com/login) to his account and then view all the other links [here](https://taxi-service-2.herokuapp.com/)

+Or you can [log in](https://taxi-service-2.herokuapp.com/login) using these credentials:

+login: mishamolnar

+pass: 1234

 #### General info

 Taxi service is project that was created